 What Makes a Siberian Husky a Good Pet?

 The Siberian husky origin is known for being a mischievous breed of dog famous for pulling sleds.
-This is a loving and excitable dog which can grow to a fair size, meaning that you’re going to need to be strong enough to handle them at their most boisterous.
+This is a loving and excitable dog that can grow to a fair size, meaning that you’re going to need to be strong enough to handle them at their most boisterous.
 What’s more, you are also going to have to make plenty of space for a dog of this size!

 A Siberian husky is likely to be a huge bundle of energy.
 They demand a lot of exercise and playtime, which means if you are looking for a dog that works hard, plays hard and loves its rest, you might just have found your perfect pet.
 However, even into their advanced years of living, a Siberian husky is likely to continue demanding long runs and lots of play.

 This is a dog which is a great fit for young families and active people, particularly those who have plenty of time to give them the exercise and attention they demand.
 As this is such an active breed of dog, if you have reduced mobility or struggle to get out and about much, you may wish to look for dogs with gentler expectations.